01 of 06

 Pitcher Quilt Blocks

-- 1/2 yard creamy solid or tone on tone for backgrounds; I used my own hand marbled fabric for four of the background squares
+- 1/2 yard creamy solid or tone on tone for backgrounds; This design uses hand marbled fabric for four of the background squares

 - Pitchers: nine scraps, at least 4" square each